CHIMERA: Adaptive Cache Injection and Semantic Anchor Prompting for Zero-shot Image Morphing with Morphing-oriented Metrics: Proposed Method: CHIMERA

-{\textbf{Proposed Metric.}} We propose \textbf{G}lobal-\textbf{L}ocal \textbf{C}onsistency \textbf{S}core to evaluate morphing quality with two complementary factors.
-First, the \textbf{G}lobal \textbf{C}onsistency \textbf{S}core (GCS) measures domain consistency.
+{\textbf{Proposed Metric.}} We propose Global-Local Consistency Score to evaluate morphing quality with two complementary factors.
+First, the Global Consistency Score (GCS) measures domain consistency.
 It checks whether each image follows the expected global trend between the two input images \(A\) and \(B\).
 We obtain this trend by interpolating the endpoint similarities with \texttt{slerp}, so the sequence should change in a balanced way from \(A\) to \(B\).
-Second, the \textbf{L}ocal \textbf{C}onsistency \textbf{S}core (LCS) measures \textbf{smoothness}.
+Second, the Local Consistency Score (LCS) measures \textit{smoothness}.
 It checks whether the similarity of each image changes smoothly with respect to its neighbors.
 Thus, LCS captures local continuity along the morphing transition.
 We use a DiffSim-based \cite{song2025diffsim} bounded similarity \(s(\cdot,\cdot)\), which is sensitive to low-level structure and also reflects style and semantic similarity.
 Both GCS and LCS are clamped to \([0,1]\) for stability and interpretability.
-GLCS combines these two perspectives and is high only when the sequence is globally well-mixed and locally smooth:

-For a detailed description of GLCS and the corresponding qualitative results, please refer to the \textit{Suppl}.
+GLCS combines these two perspectives and is high only when the sequence is globally well-mixed and locally smooth: $\mathrm{GLCS} \;=\; \sqrt{\mathrm{GCS}\,\cdot\,\mathrm{LCS}}\,$.
+For detailed explanations of GLCS, the algorithm, edge-case analyses of LCS and GCS, and additional qualitative results, please refer to the \textit{Suppl}.